Kai-Ming/documentation/README.md

 `PIN does not match` - The PIN that is reinputted does not match the pin originally inputted.
 `Invalid Private Key` - The private key that was used to import is not in the right format of 32 bytes.
 `Invalid PIN` - The PIN is incorrect, the inputting of PIN will be temporarily blocked after too many failed attempts.
+`Wallet not found` -  No wallet for the current network.
+`The transaction has failed` - The currency failed to be sent.